LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/41-MRK.md

 <sup>37</sup> David therefore himself calleth him Lord; and whence is he [then] his son?
 And the common people heard him gladly.
 <sup>38</sup> And he said unto them in his doctrine, Beware of the scribes, which love to go in long clothing, and [love] salutations in the marketplaces,
 <sup>39</sup> And the chief seats in the synagogues, and the uppermost rooms at feasts:
-<sup>40</sup> Which devour widows ’ houses, and for a pretence make long prayers: these shall receive greater damnation.
+<sup>40</sup> Which devour widows’ houses, and for a pretence make long prayers: these shall receive greater damnation.
 <sup>41</sup> And Jesus sat over against the treasury, and beheld how the people cast money into the treasury: and many that were rich cast in much.
 <sup>42</sup> And there came a certain poor widow, and she threw in two mites, which make a farthing.
 <sup>43</sup> And he called [unto him] his disciples, and saith unto them, Verily I say unto you, That this poor widow hath cast more in, than all they which have cast into the treasury:
 <sup>44</sup> For all [they] did cast in of their abundance; but she of her want did cast in all that she had, [even] all her living.

 ## Chapter 13

 <sup>1</sup> And as he went out of the temple, one of his disciples saith unto him, Master, see what manner of stones and what buildings [are here]!